-This policy recognizes that it can be emotionally difficult for a complainant to bring forward a concern of discrimination, harassment or violence.
-While the Executive Officers identified are responsible for ensuring appropriate action is taken in the circumstances of a complaint, a complainant has the right to seek the advice and assistance of a third party to help her/him through the complaint resolution process.
+This Policy recognizes that it can be emotionally difficult for a complainant to bring forward a concern of discrimination, harassment or violence and emotionally difficult for a respondent to address such a complaint.
+While the Executive Officers identified are responsible for ensuring appropriate action is taken in the circumstances of a complaint, complainants and respondents have the right to seek the advice and assistance of a third party to help them through the complaint resolution process.